Last updated April 1st, 2025

 Runtime controls

-The PixieBrix framework provides fine-grained control over which website features can run on, and which calls integration configuration can authenticate.
+The PixieBrix framework provides fine-grained control over which website features can run on, and which calls an integration configuration can authenticate.

 Encryption